Domaine Laroche, Chablis Grand Cru `Les Clos`

 Vinification

-The grapes were hand-picked and then sorted once arrived at the winery.
-Following the alcoholic and malolactic fermentation, the wine spent 9 months ageing on its fine lees in French oak barrels (228L, 400L, 600L) in the historical cellars at the Obédiencerie followed by a further 6 months’ time ageing after bottling, in stainless steel tanks.
+The grapes were hand-harvested and sorted at the winery.
+Following alcoholic and malolactic fermentation, the wine spent nine months ageing on its fine lees in French oak barrels of varying sizes (228L, 400L, 600L) in the domaine’s historical cellars at the ‘Obédiencerie’.
+This was followed by a further six months’ ageing, before bottling, in stainless steel tanks.

 Tasting Notes & Technical Details